INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Christian Martucci: Thank you very much, man.
 I appreciate that.

 The new album comes with a lot of really cool and fresh ideas.
 And some of its songs could easily have been used on the latest Stone Sour record, for example?

 Christian Martucci: Yeah.
 I mean, the thing about Stone Sour is it’s a much more diverse band than I think people give it credit for.
-I mean, on the last Stone Sour album, I mean, there were songs that were really heavy.
+On the last Stone Sour album, I mean, some songs were really heavy.
 There was a country song.
 There was a Pink Floyd kind of sounding song.
 And so, I mean, for me, coming into this situation, most people know me from Stone Sour, but I had a long history before that.
 I’ve been on a lot of rock and roll bands.
 I mean, I’m a huge fan of your boys Hanoi Rocks and always have been.
 I’ve always been more of a rock and roll punk classic rock kind of guy.
 That’s what I always did.
-I somewhat had to adapt my style, when I started playing with Stone Sour, which was a fun challenge.
+I somewhat had to adapt my style when I started playing with Stone Sour, a fun challenge.
 And that was a lot of fun to do because I’d never played a lot of that kind of music before.
 So, coming into Black Star Riders, I didn’t feel like I had to adapt anything or that I had to change anything.
 The moment Ricky came to my house, it just– the songs just poured out.
 17, 19 songs, something like that.
-I mean, obviously I love Thin Lizzy.
+I mean, obviously, I love Thin Lizzy.
 I mean, I can’t really think of too many rock and roll guitar players that don’t love Thin Lizzy.